John Block (New Mexico politician): Energy

 Block is in favor of expanding oil, gas, and coal production by striking legislation such as 2019’s Energy Transition Act.
+In 2025, he introduced House Bill 45, a 3.75% excise tax on renewable energy, which the Southwest Public Policy Institute (SPPI) opposed, calling it "anti-free market and harmful to consumers."

 Abortion and assisted suicide

-Block believes in “the right to life“ from conception to natural death.
+Block has said, "I believe in the right to life from conception to natural death."
+His position has been reported as opposing abortion.

 Second Amendment

 Block supports Constitutional Carry (Permitless Carry) legislation and opposes legislation that “would restrict New Mexicans’ rights to own and carry a firearm.”

 Education

 Block believes in dismantling the New Mexico Public Education Department and instead empowering decision-making in the individual school districts.

+Taxation

+In 2025, Representative John Block introduced House Bill 45, proposing a 3.75% excise tax on renewable energy production to fund the Severance Tax Permanent Fund.

 Personal life

-Block is openly gay.
-He lives in Alamogordo, NM with his boyfriend, Alamogordo City Commissioner Karl Melton.
-Block is a Christian.
-He is of Hispanic and Native American descent.
+Block is openly gay, a Christian, and is of Hispanic and Native American descent.

-January 6 United States Capitol Attack

-John Block attended the January 6 United States Capitol Attack in 2021.
+Block attended the January 6 United States Capitol attack in 2021.
 However, he maintains that he did not enter any restricted areas.
 When reached for comment, the FBI informed media outlets that they could neither confirm nor deny that Block was being investigated.